-During the months of November and December, we will once again invite our members and friends to consider giving to God’s Global Barnyard through the ELCA World Hunger Appeal.
+During the months of November and December, we invite our members and friends to consider giving to God’s Global Barnyard through the ELCA World Hunger Appeal.
 Ornaments for Good Gifts are available today at the ministry tables.

 What is the difference between ELCA Good Gifts and similar organizations?

 Many other organizations are doing wonderful work around the world, and some do work in similar ways.
 A main difference between the ELCA and other programs is that this church receives almost all of the money to fund its work directly through its congregations and members, and almost all of the money that we distribute goes to support the work being carried out by our congregations, global companion churches and ecumenical partners.
 This is unique because the church is our delivery system.
 It is successful because the church is present in far corners of the world and already connected and trusted in communities.
 And finally, it is sustainable.
 Our churches and partners are the ones who identify local needs and solutions; we just help make those dreams a reality.